WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### P2PKH

-Transactions that pay a bitcoin address contain P2PKH or Pay To PubKey Hash scripts.
+Transactions that pay a bitcoin address containing a public key hash scripts.
 An output locked by a P2PKH script can be unlocked (spent) by presenting a public key and a digital signature created by the corresponding private key.
 :::